jbe/jbe.github.io/_posts/Hacking/2011-06-06-unobtrusively-autoload-ruby-code-with-custom-callbacks-using-lazy_load.markdown

 link: "https://github.com/jbe/lazy_load"
 ---

-Some times, it is useful to "soft require" Rubygems.
-For example, if a dependency is unavailable, we might want to fall back to another implementation.
-If we are lazy loading (autoloading) code as we go along, we might also want to handle load errors in a graceful way, should they arise.
-This particularly applies to user facing code dealing with, for instance, a lot of template engine Gems which are lazy loaded on demand without any prior gurantee of them being available.

 [LazyLoad](https://github.com/jbe/lazy_load) is a simple way to lazily autoload code with callbacks.
 It is a slightly more elaborate and "softer" alternative to the [autoload](http://ruby-doc.org/core/classes/Module.html#M000443) method included in Ruby.

 {% highlight bash %}